alexbfree/thesis/src/chapter-2.md

 By adopting both a participatory design and technical strategist's standpoint, building on the theoretical foundations of effective data access, information management and human-centric data interaction, this thesis progresses PDE / MyData thinking, using methods detailed in the next chapter, in pursuit of my primary research question, which is:

-**"What role should people's data play in their lives, what capabilities do they need, and how could these ideals be achieved?"**
+**"What relationship do people need with their personal data, and how could that be achieved?"**

 ---